La Biche River Wildland Provincial Park: Climate

 The Köppen climate classification of the park is Continental, Subarctic (Dfc) characterized by long, cold winters, and short, warm to cool summers.
 Using the data from nearby weather stations (Atmore AGCM and Wandering River Auto), average daily temperatures exceed 10 C only for June, July, and August while average daily temperatures are less than 0 C for November through March.
 The long-run average precipitation for the wettest months, June and July, is 90 to 100 mm per month; conversely, it is less than 40 mm per month from September through April.

 Natural history themes

 The low ridges are covered by dense forests while the land between the ridges is covered in marsh.
 The park protects an undisturbed boreal forest of aspen, birch, black poplar, fir, and black spruce.
-Carnivores found in the park include American black bear and lynx.
-Ungulates in the park include moose, wolverine, and woodland caribou.
+Carnivores found in the park include American black bear, wolverine, and lynx.
+Ungulates in the park include moose, and boreal woodland caribou.
 Beavers are found in the marsh.